So you’ve just planted a new tree in your yard. What's next?

 It’s no surprise that young trees need hydration.
 What’s not always clear is how often to water new trees.

 While there’s no set amount of water that works across the board, one thing that’s true for all trees is the importance of keeping the root ball, and the soil around it, moist without being soggy.
-New trees should be watered right after planting, then, they'll need somewhere between 4 to 10 gallons of water per week for their first few growing seasons.
+New trees should be watered right after planting, then they should receive one inch of precipitation per week over the entire root zone (or the equivalent amount of water through irrigation).
+If you're using a sprinkler, you can set out a small dish or similar item and turn on the sprinkler until the dish has filled with one inch of water.

 What’s the best way to keep my young tree hydrated?